grandchild/vis_avs_blog/content/posts/01-here-be-monkeys.md

-With a similar graph in hand, I prioritized which APEs to implement first --- and also which ones to I'm going to skip completely, probably.
+With a similar graph in hand, I prioritized which APEs to implement first --- and also which ones I'm going to skip completely, probably.

 ### The APE API